-Students may interact with a computerized career guidance system called SIGI PLUS.
-Up-to-date occupational information on the current employment and wage outlook, and the descriptions of occupations or careers in Idaho can be obtained by using the Idaho Career Information System (CIS).
-SIGI PLUS and ICIS are available on a computer in Room 124 of the Administration Bidg.
+Students may interact with a computerized Career Guidance System called SIGI PLUS.
+Up-to-date occupational information on the current employment and wage outlook along with descriptions of occupations or careers in Idaho can be obtained by using the Idaho Career Information System (ICIS).
+SIGI PLUS and ICIS are available on a computer in the Career Center.

 Career Planning and Placement also assists graduating students and alumni by providing information about job hunting techniques and employment opportunities.

 Graduating students are encouraged to establish a placement credential file with the office early in their final year.
 This permanent file contains references and other valuable information which can be provided to employers or graduate schools.
 The office also arranges for a variety of employers to interview graduating students on the campus and maintains listings of job openings.